 Stowell, D. (2022).
 Computational bioacoustics with deep learning: a review and roadmap.
 PeerJ, 10, e13152. https://doi.org/10.7717/PEERJ.13152/SUPP-1

+For acknowledgments or funding:

+A.R-G. is supported by the Walt Halperin Endowed Professorship and the Washington Research Foundation as Distinguished Investigator.
+G.S.V is supported by a NSF Postdoctoral Research Fellowship in Biology (grant no. 2010982).